RoccoJay/STA-380-Exercises/Auth_Atr.md

 First we ran Naive-Bayes to predict authors.
-The data was changed to matrices to run the Naive-Bayes library and had predictive accuracy of approximately 0.3276%.
+The data was changed to matrices to run the Naive-Bayes library and had predictive accuracy of approximately 32.76%.
 This uses the naivebayes library in R.

-    ## randomForest 4.6-14

-    ## Type rfNews() to see new features/changes/bug fixes.

-    ##
-    ## Attaching package: 'randomForest'

-    ## The following object is masked from 'package:ggplot2':
-    ##
-    ##     margin

-    ## The following object is masked from 'package:dplyr':
-    ##
-    ##     combine

 Secondly we ran a Random Forest model with 1,250 trees and an m of 20.
-To run this in R, we had to change some terms in the train and test data sets so they did not conflict with special terms in R. The Random Forest model had predictive accuracy of approximately 0.5652%.
+To run this in R, we had to change some terms in the train and test data sets so they did not conflict with special terms in R. The Random Forest model had predictive accuracy of approximately 56.68%.
 This uses the randomForest library in R.